SealedSaucer/Online-Forever/README.md

 8. Run the repl
 9. Add your repl url to an uptime monitor ([Video](https://youtu.be/dVIjpCqnZXE))

+### · Docker

+This repository includes a `Dockerfile` and a `docker-compose.yml` file.
+Since pre-built images are not available, you'll need to build them yourself.

 ### · Local Installation
 1. Install [Python](https://python.org/downloads) on your machine (Make sure you add it to [PATH](https://i.imgur.com/Ukl6HdQ.png))
 2. Copy the code below